RDS Performance Insights will end support on November 30, 2025!? But free users don't need to worry.

 - Checking Average Active Sessions (AAS)

-- View Top SQL and Top Waits by Dimension
+- Checking Top SQL and Top Waits by Dimension

-- Check queries with high AAS and see what is taking time
+- Check the queries with high AAS and see what is taking time

-This survey will also be covered in this year's new graduate training, so be sure to check it out.
+This type of research will also be covered in this year's new graduate training, so please be sure to check it out.

-This is the per-instance screen from CloudWatch Database Insights.
+This is the CloudWatch Database Insights screen for each instance.

-It's almost the same as Performance Insight, but we'll take a look at each one separately.
+It's almost the same as Performance Insight, but let's take a look at each one.

 1. Check Average Active Sessions (AAS)